16 FASCINATING Museums in Antalya to Visit

 Museums in Antalya City

-1. Antalya Museum (Antalya Archaeological Museum)
+1. Antalya Museum (Antalya Archeology Museum)

-Visiting the Antalya Museum, or Antalya Archaeological Museum as it’s otherwise known, was a highlight of my trip.
-The museum is one of the largest archeology museums in Turkey and features an impressive collection of ancient artifacts from the region, including Greek and Roman sculptures and mosaics.
+The museum is one of the largest archeology museums in Turkey and features an impressive collection of ancient artifacts from the Pamphylia regions, including Greek and Roman sculptures and mosaics and fossils and pottery.

 I was also intrigued by the sarcophagi from ancient Roman burial grounds in the Sarcophagus Hall, each with unique carvings and inscriptions.
 The most beautiful was the Domitias sarcophagus, which is decorated with reliefs showing the twelve labors of Hercules.
 The hall features the sarcophagi of Heracles, Domitius Julianus, Domita Philiska, Aurelia Botiane and Demetria.